anandzy/my-app/README.md

 # my-app
+## This Demo App build in java using maven frame work
-A java app on maven framework &amp; Junit, Jococo test cases enabled.
+- A java app on maven framework &amp; Junit, Jococo test cases enabled.